Increase 3 times your chances of landing an offer Register ×

 • Women might find it easier to get away with a subtle stripe, as their outfits will be less "busy" without ties.

-• Avoid designs that are overly ornamental or that show too much skin, either by being too open or by being translucent.
+• Avoid designs that are overly ornamental or that are excessively revealing, either by being too open or by being translucent.
 Similarly, only undo a reasonable number of buttons.
 If in doubt, err towards being buttoned up.

 • As with suits or jackets avoid anything that is too tight.